medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDH.md

 <!-- br -->

-#### ehmiSBDH for an EHMI EnvelopeReceipt
+#### ehmiSbdhfor an EHMI EnvelopeReceipt

-In an SBDH for an EHMI EnvelopeReceipt there is the following metadata:
+In an ehmiSbdhfor an EHMI EnvelopeReceipt there is the following metadata:

-- General SBDH metadata
+- General ehmiSbdhmetadata
 - Metadata for eDelivery general message communications
 - Health Message Communication Metadata
 - Metadata for MedCom Statistics